High-fidelity prototypes lead to better IoT experiences

 A design technologist’s guide to IoT prototyping

-Prototyping has been a foundational design tool for as long as people have been designing things, and its rules are well-established: build early, build fast, test what you build, and iterate, iterate, iterate.
+A little Hollywood magic and IoT prototyping have a lot in common.
+When building connected products and services for real-world environments, it means getting creative about setting the stage for success.
+Parts of the process you know well: build early, build fast, test what you build, and iterate, iterate, iterate.
 Often, the need for quick, frequent iterations is met with very low-fi prototypes, knocked together quickly out of paper or cardboard, or rapidly sketched up in a digital illustration package.

 “Quick and dirty” prototyping can get you pretty far in some product categories, but in the broad and growing field of IoT devices, it generally doesn’t.
 There are a few reasons for this, which I’ve learned through direct experience, and will describe in a minute.
 But there’s also an upside: the tools for building IoT products have gotten so sophisticated, and inexpensive, that high-fidelity prototypes are within reach for any ambitious technologist.

 A major reason lo-fi doesn’t work for IoT design is that these devices are nearly always context-specific—they’re interacting with their environment, not just responding to user actions.
 So to get realistic feedback about your design concept, you need a prototype that can gather its own information, often while the user isn’t paying attention to it, for example, while working on a factory line, operating a vehicle, or engaging in physical activity.